2023 Most Popular Civil Engineering Master's Degree Schools in the Middle Atlantic Region

 The following schools top our list of the Most Popular Civil Engineering Master's Degree Colleges.

 Our analysis found Columbia University in the City of New York to be the most popular school for civil engineering students who want to pursue a master’s degree in the Middle Atlantic Region .
-Columbia is a fairly large private not-for-profit school located in the city of New York.
+Columbia is a very large private not-for-profit school located in the city of New York.

 Of the 111 students majoring in civil eng at Columbia, 65% are male and 35% are female.